Statue of Frederick Douglass (Rochester, New York)

-A statue of Frederick Douglass sculpted by Sidney W. Edwards, sometimes called the Frederick Douglass Monument, was installed in Rochester, New York in 1899 after it was commissioned by the African-American activist John W. Thompson.
+A statue of Frederick Douglass sculpted by Stanley W. Edwards, sometimes called the Frederick Douglass Monument, was installed in Rochester, New York in 1899 after it was commissioned by the African-American activist John W. Thompson.
 According to Visualising Slavery: Art Across the African Diaspora, it was the first statue in the United States that memorialized a specific African-American person.

 Originally located by the Rochester station, the statue was moved in 1941 to Highland Bowl, a natural amphitheater in Highland Park.
 The statue was relocated again in October 2019, becoming the centerpiece of a new Frederick Douglass Memorial Plaza.
 The base is surrounded by plaques bearing words from Douglass's speeches.

 Description

 The full-length statue of Frederick Douglass is installed in Memorial Plaza, located several hundred yards from Douglass's former home on South Avenue.
 He has a beard and mustache, and wears a greatcoat, bow tie, and vest with a watch chain.
 His proper right foot is extended, and his arms are outstretched with his palms facing upward.
 The bronze sculpture is approximately 8 ft tall and has a 30 in diameter.
 It rests on a cylindrical granite drum with four bronze plaques, which sits on an octagonal base atop a grey-tan granite block base that measures approximately 9 ft by 66 in.

 The surrounding pillar sculptures represent Polaris (the North Star) and several constellations.
 The North Star was the anti-slavery newspaper published in Rochester by Douglass, named after the directions given to escaped slaves to follow Polaris north to freedom.